 SS Rotterdam: Once a grand ocean liner, now a floating hotel and museum.
 This historic ship remains docked in its home city, offering a glimpse into maritime luxury of the past.

-A red ship named Vessel 11 is docked along a canal, surrounded by modern buildings and lush greenery.
+A decommissioned fire ship named Vessel 11 moored in a Rotterdam canal, surrounded by modern buildings and greenery.

 Once a guiding beacon at sea, this retired lightship now serves as a unique floating venue in Rotterdam's Wijnhaven, blending maritime heritage with modern city life.